John Beltrone (BS Accounting, 2011)

 Heather Bergman (BS Accounting & Management Information Systems, 2010; MAcct 2011)

 Post Graduate Technical Assistant, FASB

 "I can honestly say that the University of Montana's College of Business changed my life.
 My MIS and Accounting education provided me a unique and powerful foundation to build a career.
 In my position at the FASB, I am expected to conduct research, use technology to complete tasks, work across departments to meet tight deadlines, and, most importantly, think critically about the work I do.
-While my working schedule is quite different from that of a student, the work itself is very consistent with the course work I completed at SoBA.
+While my working schedule is quite different from that of a student, the work itself is very consistent with the course work I completed at CoBA.
 The faculty gave me numerous opportunities to work in teams, conduct research, form my own opinions, and learn and use technology."

 Jessica Trethewey (BS Accounting 2010; MAcct 2011)

 Tax Associate/Eide Bailly LLP